availproject/avail-light/src/api/v2/README.md

 ## POST `/v2/submit`

+Submits application data to the avail network.
+If `data` transaction is submitted, transaction is created, signed and submitted.
+Externaly signed transaction can be submitted passing it as base64 encoded `extrinsic` field.
-Signs and submits opaque application data to avail network.
-Since block data can contain multiple transactions, representation is a JSON array, with data encoded using _base64_ encoding.
+Only one field is allowed per request.
+Since block data can contain multiple transactions, representation in the block is the JSON array, with data encoded using _base64_ encoding.
 For consistency, this endpoint uses the same data encoding.

 Request: